Towards Healthcare

 • November 2023, Synergy between HeartSciences collaborate with Icanh School of Medicine.
 Their collaboration aims to revolutionize ECG analysis, making HeartSciences a key player in heart diagnostics.

-In the Asia-Pacific region, with 9.85 million deaths from cardiovascular disease (CVD) in SEARO and WPRO in 2019, it accounted for 45% of all deaths from non-communicable diseases.
-CVD is the most prevalent cause of death in these regions.
+Asia-Pacific is projected to expand rapidly in the market in the coming years.
+The crude prevalence of CVDs is estimated to reach 729.5 million in Asia, a 109% increase from 2025.
 It is anticipated that the region's prevalence of cardiovascular disease (CVD) will rise sharply due to factors like an aging population, growing healthcare facilities, and an increase in the incidence of cardiovascular illnesses.
 For example, the Asian Development Bank projects that by 2050, one in four people in Asia and the Pacific will be over 60, or approximately 1.3 billion seniors—a fourfold increase in the population between 2010 and 2050.

 • In February 2023, Cardio Diagnosis Holdings announced the launch of PrecisionCHD.
 An integrated genetic-epigenetic blood test is the recently launched platform for the early detection of coronary heart disease.
 According to the company, This is the second clinical trial in which AI is used.